Stephen Ward: In popular culture

-During a late 1963 episode of That Was the Week That Was, Ward's name was included on a list of those who had died during the outgoing year, among Édith Piaf, Jean Cocteau, and of course President Kennedy.
+During a late 1963 episode of That Was the Week That Was, Ward's name was included on a list of those who had died during the outgoing year, among Édith Piaf, Jean Cocteau and John F. Kennedy.
 Referred to as a "black sheep", Ward's name was paired with that of Guy Burgess.
-In the film Scandal (1989), about the Profumo affair, Ward is played by John Hurt.
+In the 1989 film Scandal, which is about the Profumo affair, Ward is played by John Hurt.
 In Andrew Lloyd Webber's Stephen Ward the Musical, which opened in the West End at the Aldwych Theatre on 19 December 2013 and closed in 2014, Ward was portrayed by Alexander Hanson.
 According to Geoffrey Robertson, the script of the musical is "remarkably faithful to the facts".
 Ward appeared in the second season of the Netflix drama series The Crown in 2017, played by Richard Lintern.

-In the 2019 BBC TV series The Trial of Christine Keeler, Ward is played by James Norton.
+In the 2019 BBC television drama series The Trial of Christine Keeler, Ward was played by James Norton.